carrot/charge/README.md

 For the most up-to-date reference of options for each middleware be sure to check out their [individual project repos](#middleware-stack).

+> note: if you attempt to use `journalist` to write content into your response, we will automatically turn off gzip.

 #### Methods

 ##### start(opts)